Markov Decision Processes with Long-Term Average Constraints: Related Work

 \section{Related Work}

 Stochastic Optimization using Markov Decision Processes has very rich roots \citep{howard:dp}.
 There have been work in understanding convergence of the algorithm to find optimal policies for known MDPs \citep{BertsekasTsitsiklis96,altman1999constrained}.
 Also, when the MDP is not known, there are algorithms with asymptotic guarantees for learning the optimal policies \citep{Watkins1992} which maximize an objective without any constraints.
-Recent algorithms even achieve finite time near-optimal regret bounds with respect to the number of interactions with the environment \citep{jaksch2010near,osband2013more,agrawal2017optimistic,jin2018provably}. \citep{jaksch2010near} uses the optimism principle for minimizing regret for infinite horizon MDPs with bounded diameter. \citep{osband2013more} extended the analysis of \citep{jaksch2010near} to posterior sampling for episodic MDPs and bounded the Bayesian regret. \citep{agrawal2017optimistic} uses a posterior sampling based approach and obtains a frequentist regret for the infinite horizon MDPs with bounded diameter.
+Recent algorithms even achieve finite time near-optimal regret bounds with respect to the number of interactions with the environment \citep{jaksch2010near,osband2013more,agrawal2017optimistic,jin2018provably}. \citet{jaksch2010near} uses the optimism principle for minimizing regret for weakly communicating infinite horizon MDPs with bounded diameter. \citet{osband2013more} extended the analysis of \citet{jaksch2010near} to posterior sampling for episodic MDPs and bounded the Bayesian regret and further improved the regret bounds \cite{osband2017posterior}. \citet{agrawal2017optimistic} uses a posterior sampling based approach and obtains a frequentist regret for the infinite horizon MDPs with bounded diameter.

 In many reinforcement learning settings, the agent not only wants to maximize the rewards but also satisfy certain cost constraints \citep{altman1999constrained}.
 Early works in this area were pioneered by \citep{altman1991constrained}.
 They provided an algorithm which combined forced explorations and following policies optimized on empirical estimates to obtain an asymptotic convergence. \citep{BORKAR2005207} studied the constrained RL problem using actor-critic and a two time-scale framework \citep{BORKAR1997291} to obtain asymptotic performance guarantees.
 Very recently, \citep{gattami2021reinforcement} analyzed the asymptotic performance for Lagrangian based algorithms for infinite-horizon long-term average constraints.